 What is a Wired Alarm System?

-There is nothing obsolete or outdated about this type of alarm system, in fact some prefer it.
-For example many business, with large spaces to spread signals across and those requiring electrical power and not just reliance on battery power.
+There is nothing obsolete about this type of alarm system some prefer it.
+For example many businesses, with large spaces to spread signals across and those requiring electrical power and not just reliance on battery power.

-However, installation of this type of security system can far more complex and time consuming than wireless equipment and more costly – although typically the actual equipment can be less expensive than wireless.
+However, installation of this type of security system can be far more complex and time-consuming than wireless equipment and more costly – although typically the actual equipment can be less expensive than wireless.
 A good alarm system installer will advise you on the best system for your requirements.

 Is it possible to visually verify a wired alarm system – remotely?

 The ‘concept’ is now a reality with OPTEX rolling out its Intelligent Visual Monitoring solutions to installers and Alarm Receiving Centres in the UK.
-This innovative technology has enabled Farsight to rollout our own next generation alarm monitoring package, AlarmSight – which enables us to offer a visually verified alarm response service to our installer partners giving peace of mind that their client’s premises, assets and people are fully protected.
+This innovative technology has enabled Farsight to roll out our next-generation alarm monitoring package, AlarmSight – which enables us to offer a visually verified alarm response service to our installer partners giving peace of mind that their client’s premises, assets and people are fully protected.

-Joel Babb, Farsight’s CTO has worked with US based CHeKT who developed the solution for a number of years, before its rollout in the UK as a valuable addition to the Optex security solutions arsenal available to installers here.
+Joel Babb, Farsight’s CTO has worked with US-based CHeKT who developed the solution for several years, before its rollout in the UK as a valuable addition to the Optex security solutions arsenal available to installers here.
 Joel says this about the OPTEX Intelligent Visual Monitoring powered by CHeKT solution:

 ” The OPTEX Bridge unifies monitoring stations, installers and end users though state-of-the art cloud services and award winning tech.
 It is easy to retro fit in existing sites or new sites allowing visual verification of alarm signals from wired systems when it counts the most.”